Sign up below for our 2026 Farm Share (CSA)

 Our CSA is unique in that this farm is an educational farm.
 We work alongside people of all ages, ancestries, and abilities to grow food and to support folx learning how to grow food.
 Our adult crew are aspiring farmers.
 We employ high school students as apprentices.
 We engage with youth as young as 4 years old in growing food.
 We know that even the littlest ones among us can experience success when they are supported, when appropriate tools are provided, and when the work is scaled for their abilities.

 Choose the All Seasons Share which is our thirty-week membership, or select only the seasons that work for you.
 Our members receive the best of our regeneratively-grown veggies, farm-tested recipes, fresh-from-the-field reflections, and an occasional goodie from the other local trusted farmers.
-We’ve also got add-on options of locally-produced dairy, bread, eggs, meat, and more.
+We’ve also got add-on options of locally-produced dairy, bread, eggs, meat, delivery within the 435 loop, and more.

 We’d love to feed you and welcome you into the community.